Martini tutorials: Free energy techniques

 > cd FreeEnergyTechniques/2_UmbrellaSampling/files_DoItYourself/2.1.initial_configurations/

-You will find a bash script (that will be commented later), a .gro file and also some templates for the .mdp files.
+You will find a bash script (that will be commented on later), a .gro file and also some templates for the .mdp files.
 Theses files will be used to generate the initial conditions for each window of your RC.
 The start.gro file contains a CG model of hexadecane-water simulation box and 1 Na bead.
 Take a look in the system using vmd.

 > vmd start.gro